jhdcruz/kipher/README.md

 }
 ```

-Have a look into [API documentation](https://jhdcruz.github.io/kipher/) for other functions and methods.
+Have a look into [API documentation](https://jhdcruz.github.io/kipher/) for complete list functions
+and
+methods.

 > **Note**
 >